openboy2012/FlickerNumber/README.md

 # FlickerNumber
-flicker number like alipay use UILabel category
+Flicker a number like alipay use UILabel category.
+It can be wonderful when use the advanced method.

 ##Effects
 <img src="http://7fvget.com1.z0.glb.clouddn.com/flicker a format number.gif" width="276"/>